About The Artist

 I am currently relishing working with pencil to practice animal portraiture and hyper-realistic techniques.

-I particularly enjoy trying to capture emotion within expression and have always very fondly drawn the most extreme of facial expressions and contortions within drawings.
+I particularly enjoy trying to capture emotion within expression and have always very fondly drawn the more extreme facial expressions and contortions within drawings.

 You can view the styles of portraiture that I currently offer, in the gallery of work on this site, which is a mixture of personal, gifted and paid commission work.